 Simply translating into English is not grounds for reasonable adjustment.

-Service providers have all the power in deciding what reasonable adjustments they choose to make.
-Without a full understanding of deaf people’s needs, how are these service providers in any position to make such decisions.
+Service providers have all the power to decide what reasonable adjustments they choose to make.
+Without a full understanding of deaf people’s needs, how are these service providers in any position to make such decisions?

-So it is up to all of us to campaign for these all important decisions.
-Ensuring that the necessary actions have been taken to allow equal access to services is a basic need; and one that needs to be respected and sustained.
+So it is up to all of us to campaign for these all-important decisions.
+Ensuring that the necessary actions have been taken to allow equal access to services is a basic need that must be respected and sustained.